You are here

 Shaping Our Children’s Lives Through Music Engagement

-On Friday, September 7 and Saturday, September 8, 2018, the National Institutes of Health and the John F. Kennedy Center for the Performing Arts, in association with the National Endowments for the Arts, will host Music and the Mind, Shaping Our Children’s Lives Through Music Engagement.
-For this second Sound Health event, acclaimed musical artists will join top neuroscientists to explore links between music, rhythm, and brain development.
+On Friday, September 7 and Saturday, September 8, 2018, the National Institutes of Health and the John F. Kennedy Center for the Performing Arts, in association with the National Endowments for the Arts, hosted Music and the Mind, Shaping Our Children’s Lives Through Music Engagement.
+For this second Sound Health event, acclaimed musical artists joined top neuroscientists to explore links between music, rhythm, and brain development.

 Friday, September 7

 Music and the Mind: The Concert

 Kennedy Center Concert Hall